 “Because of the opportunities that rise from using modern technology, customers often rate organizations on their digital customer experience first,” says Jennifer Lund, chief marketing officer at SuperOffice.

 Increasingly, that means insurance companies are rated on their ability to provide fast, frictionless service.
 In particular, customers tend to focus on three areas: immediate quotes, instant insurance purchases and one-stop shopping for home and auto coverage.

 Offer Rapid Quotes

 Today’s insurance customers expect to receive and compare competing insurers’ quotes quickly and easily.
-Every hurdle insurers place in the way of this process makes it more likely that customers will turn away.
+Every hurdle insurers place in the way of this process prevents the completion of immediate insurance transactions, making it more likely that customers will turn away.